Steps To Boost Your Site's Crawlability And Indexability

 • Block irrelevant or duplicate content (e.g., /wp-admin/).

 Broken links disrupt bot navigation, leading to incomplete crawls.
-Similarly, excessive redirect chains waste crawl budget.
+Similarly, excessive redirect chains waste crawl budgets.

 Actionable Steps: